 A small number of conditions and impairments are automatically classed as a disability.

 When to talk about disability

 By law, nobody has to tell their employer they're disabled.
-But someone should talk with their manager or potential employer if:
+But someone should talk with their manager if:

 - they need support